IronRiders/software-team/curriculum/wpilib/week-3-automatic-routines.md

 ### 3.2 Deploy Directory

-The deploy directory is where you can put files along with your code, which will then be deployed to the robot along with the code.
-(This is why PathPlanner and YAGSL files need to be in there)
+The deploy directory is where you can put files along with your code, which will then be deployed to the robot along with the code (This is why PathPlanner and YAGSL files need to be in there).

-### 3.3 Making Autos